-What does this mean to you as an IT executive?
-How does this change the way you’ll market yourself for future career opportunities?
-Let’s examine the major factors that drive this incredible change, and explore some of the ways that an IT executive can be positioned for success and skillfully navigate these turbulent waters.
+Let’s examine the major factors that drive “skills acquisition” and explore some of the ways an IT executive can be positioned for success.

 The same mismatch can be said of the IT executive who describes ‘delivering IT strategies that align with the business.’
 No other department in the organization—marketing, sales, HR, or finance—describes aligning their activities with the business.
 They are the business.

 Aligning IT with the business is a confusing concept that hasn’t worked in decades (or more of trying).
 The concept of alignment, if anything, has broadened the gap between the business and IT.